 What does it mean to be real, anyway?

-In my living room, I have a shelf full of beautiful gifts and souvenirs from around the world, including a glass Aalto vase my friend Sari brought me from Finland and a hand-painted set of nesting dolls my mom bought in Prague.
+To illustrate this point, let me invite you into my living room.
+(Virtually.
+Please don’t show up at the door.)
+Here, I have a shelf full of beautiful gifts and souvenirs from around the world.
+Two of my favorites are about as different from each other as can be: one is a glass Aalto vase my friend Sari brought me from Finland and the other is a hand-painted set of nesting dolls my mom bought in Prague.

-My friend Sari is like the Aalto vase she gave me: beautiful in its clarity.
-Though the glass curves, and looking at it from different angles changes your experience of the vase, you can see right through it.
-There is no hiding what’s going on inside.
-Like Sari, who is straightforward and direct, this transparent vase is an exquisite piece of artwork.
+The Aalto vase is very much like the friend who gave it to me: brilliant in its clarity and openness.
+The glass curves, beautifully, and creates ever-changing shapes and perspectives as you turn it.
+You can see right through its simple, clean lines.
+There is no hiding what’s going on inside!
+Like my friend, who is straightforward and direct, this transparent vase is an exquisite piece of artwork.

+But that’s not me.
 I am more like the Czech doll.
-It is beautifully hand-painted with brilliant colors and detailed flowers.
+My nesting dolls are beautifully hand-painted with brilliant colors and detailed flowers.
 What you see on the outside, however, is just the beginning.
 When you open up the doll, inside is another!
-And inside that, another!
-And another.
-And another… These smaller dolls are not immediately apparent, yet they all belong.
+And inside that, another… and another… and another… These smaller dolls are not immediately apparent, yet they all belong.
 They match.
-And while they are hidden, they are present and accessible.
+And while they are not readily apparent when you first “meet” them, they are present and accessible.
 They make the doll what it is.